Escapism (album): Release and promotion

-Whilst promoting the album, Fallulah performed an acoustic set on the P3 radio show "Smag på P3" on 21 February 2013.
+While promoting the album, Fallulah performed an acoustic set on the P3 radio show Smag på P3 on 21 February 2013.
 She sang "Dried-Out Cities" and a cover of "Wicked Game" by Chris Isaak.
-Later released as a stand-alone single, "Wicked Game" peaked at number 33 on the Danish Singles Chart on 15 March 2013.
+Later released as a stand-alone single, "Wicked Game" peaked at number 33 on the Danish singles chart on 15 March 2013.

-She played at the South by Southwest Festival in Austin, Texas on 13 March 2013.
+She played at the South by Southwest Festival in Austin, Texas, on 13 March 2013.
 On 28 March 2013, Fallulah promoted the album in the UK for the first time as the headline artist of the Ja Ja Ja show at The Lexington in London, performing alongside Pascal Pinon and Delay Trees.

-In July 2013 she was featured on the cover of the free Copenhagen Metro magazine, Metronyt.
-In the interview she spoke about her desire to breakthrough in the UK and US.
+In July 2013, she appeared on the cover of the free Copenhagen Metro magazine, Metronyt.
+In the interview, she spoke about her desire to break through in the UK and US.
 "My greatest dream is to play on David Letterman's show.
 I have dreamed of it since I was quite small.
 [The UK and US] are the largest markets, and therefore it is a rather difficult task.
 Sometimes it's all about luck.
 Other times it takes hard work."

 Between 30 July and 7 August 2013, Fallulah offered a free download of the Man Without Country remix of "Superfishyality" on her SoundCloud page.

 Singles

-"Superfishyality" was released as the album's lead single on 8 October 2012.
-It was released via the on air on sale method, receiving no prior promotion.
-The song got substantial radio support from P3, who added it to their 'Inevitable' list on the day of release.
-The title refers to the music industry, which she has a love / hate relationship with.
-Fallulah explained that the song is her "attempt to navigate in the world, which can be great but also rotten and shallow."
+"Superfishyality" was released as the album's lead single on 8 October 2012, via the on air on sale method, receiving no prior promotion.
+The song received substantial radio support from P3, which added it to its "Inevitable" list on the day of release.
+The title refers to the music industry, with which she has a love/hate relationship.
+Fallulah explained that the song is her "attempt to navigate in the world, which can be great but also rotten and shallow".